ibm-cloud-docs/containers/cs_storage_portworx.md

 To install Portworx:

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client version 2.14.3 or higher on your local machine, and install the Helm server (tiller) with a service account in your cluster.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client version 2.14.3 or higher on your local machine, and install the Helm server (Tiller) with a service account in your cluster.

 2. Verify that tiller is installed with a service account.